vaibhavshah846/PhraseRegexReplace/README.md

 # PhraseRegexReplace
-Replace multiple occurences of a regular expression with values provided in a list
+Replace multiple occurences of a regular expression with different values provided in a list